 The Digital Enablement for Queensland Infrastructure – Principles for BIM Implementation, seeks to guide the Queensland Government’s consistent adoption of this new approach and to provide certainty to industry for its future investment and training decisions.

 The principles and overarching workplan are required to establish a whole-of-government framework to meet the goal of implementing BIM on major government infrastructure projects by 2023.

 All major government construction projects with an estimated capital cost of $50 million or more, which commence a detailed business case from 1 July 2019, will be required to use Building Information Modelling in accordance with the principles.

 From its Asia Pacific base in Melbourne, PCSG has been supporting private and public clients like the Queensland Government to develop and deliver digital strategies that increase productivity and reduce waste across their portfolios.

-At the Strategic Seminar, Gavin will draw on the work done by PCSG to support the Queensland Government Department of Transport and Main Roads (TMR), to transition to digital ways of working.
-He will address how PCSG assessed current TMR BIM maturity against other Australian government agencies and international best practice, and produced a five-year roadmap for TMR .
+At the Strategic Seminar, Gavin drew on PCSG’s work to support the Queensland Government Department of Transport and Main Roads (TMR), to transition to digital ways of working.
+He explained how PCSG assessed current TMR BIM maturity against other Australian government agencies and international best practice, and produced a five-year roadmap for TMR .

-He will explain how he and his team help clients accelerate their move towards digital information management by providing them with digital transformation servicesfor BIM and SMART Cities – not only reducing capital cost, but more importantly reducing the operational and whole-life cost of their assets.
+He also outlined how he and his team help clients accelerate their move towards digital information management by providing them with digital transformation servicesfor BIM and SMART Cities – not only reducing capital cost, but more importantly reducing the operational and whole-life cost of their assets.